blocknetdx/dockerimages/README.md

 ```
 ### Autobuild docker images

 **BUILD IMAGE FROM TEMPLATE**  - this workflow is used to create an image based on Dockerfile template.
-It checks manifest.json, generates Dockerfile, build and push an image.
-It takes two inputs (arguments):  The name of a wallet; the version of wallet (this is used as a tag for image).
+It checks manifest-latest.json, generates Dockerfile, build and push an image.
+It takes three inputs (arguments):  The path of the branch where the manifest and config files are to be found (defaults to master); the name of a wallet; the version of wallet (defaults to latest) which is used as a tag for image.
-If do not define a version, it takes the latest one from manifest.json by default.

 Scenario:
-1) Add info to manifest.json if does not exist.
+1) Add info to manifest-latest.json if does not exist.
 2) Run a workflow by filling inputs.
 Put a wallet name and a version (if necessary) in a web form.
 3)The image will be uploaded to DockerHub blocknetdx/<wallet>:<tag>-staging

 **BUILD SERVICENODE** - this workflow is used to create a servicenode image.
-(The previous workflow also can bu used to create servicenode images.
-But it creates only those images which are presented in manifest.json.)
-The workflow creates an image with any version of branch.
+(The previous workflow also can be used to create servicenode images.
+But it creates only those images which are presented in manifest-latest.json.)
+This workflow creates an image with any version of branch.
 It takes three inputs (arguments): The name of wallet, by default it is "servicenode"; The version (it is used as a tag for image).
 The branch, name of branch.

 Scenario:
 1) If a branch in blocknet repository is ready for building and testing, run a workflow by filling inputs.
 2) The image will be uploaded to DockerHub blocknetdx/<wallet>:<tag>-staging

-**BUILD CUSTOM IMAGE** - It is used if we need to create a custom dockerimage which is not presented in manifest.json, but requires testing.
+**BUILD CUSTOM IMAGE** - It is used if we need to create a custom dockerimage which is not presented in manifest-latest.json, but requires testing.

 Scenario:
 1) Create a branch from master
 2) Create a Dockerfile and necessary files in directory images/<wallet>/
-3) Run a workflow by filling inputs and chouse the branch which you had created!
+3) Run a workflow by filling inputs and chouse the branch which you had created.
 Put a wallet name and a version in a web form.
 4) The image will be uploaded to DockerHub blocknetdx/<wallet>:<tag>-staging